-Printed publications of the CA ELD Standards can be purchased at CDE Press Educational Resources Catalog.
+The CA ELD Standards are available as a free download.
+Printed publications of the CA ELD Standards may be purchased through the CDE Press Educational Resources Online Ordering web page.

 Letter presenting the CA ELD Standards Implementation Plan to the Governor

-Following the adoption of the California English Language Development Standards, EC Section 60811.3 (e) required the State Superintendent of Public Instruction and the SBE present to the Governor, and the appropriate policy and fiscal committees of the Legislature, a schedule and implementation plan for integrating the new CA ELD Standards into the public education system.
+Following adoption of the CA ELD Standards, EC Section 60811.3 (e) required the State Superintendent of Public Instruction and the SBE to present to the Governor, and the appropriate policy and fiscal committees of the Legislature, a schedule and implementation plan for integrating the CA ELD Standards into the public education system.

 CA ELD Standards Implementation Plan (PDF)